megalithic/dotfiles/README.md

 ##### 🐉 Thar be dragons..

+I am pushing updates _constantly_, so there are NO guarantees of stability with my config!

 > ⚠️ I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot more than what I'm describing in this README) before you -- all willy-nilly, throwing caution to the wind -- install a stranger's shell scripts. 🤣

 ## ✨ Accoutrements